 Sunday, September 6, 2009

 Isn't it amazing how so many of our childhood memories are tied to food?
 I commonly see this occurrence, when a family gathers together and start reminiscing about the past, inevitably the conversation seems to stray into food territory and some times the conversation becomes about which foods were served when we were younger and how it was served.
-One such food that brings back memories of my school days is this curry that I call Cauliflower medley gravy curry for a lack of another good name for it.
+One such food that brings back memories of my school days is this patal bhaji, a curry made with cauliflower with a combination of other vegetables.

 Ingredients and Method to make Cauliflower Medley Gravy Curry